 STRUGGLING TO COME TO TERMS WITH THE LOSS OF A LOVED ONE?

 Here at Springfields Medical Centre we hold a Bereavement Support Group, once a month, between 7 pm and 9 pm.
-Please see our news feed for the date of the next meeting.
-If you require any information on the group please telephone Mike Dennis on 07591 962807 or email@example.com
+Please see below for the dates of the Group.
+If you require any information on the group please telephone Mike Dennis on 07591 962807 or firstname.lastname@example.org or speak to Judith at the surgery

 For further advice and support following the death of a loved one please click Coping with a death leaflet.doc